 Equity – Everyone has fair and unbiased access to the resources they need to meet their fundamental needs and fully participate in the life of their community.

 Neighborhood – A geographically localized district within a city; e.g., Ballard, South Park, Columbia City, Greenwood.
+Those who live or work in a neighborhood can be quite diverse but through proximity can develop some commonalities in identity and values and can engage together in efforts for neighborhood improvement, mutual aid, and requests for government resources.

 Outreach – The act or process of bringing information or services to community members, including members of underserved or underrepresented populations.

 Participation – Active engagement by community members in projects and processes that are meaningful to them.
-Methods of participation can include, but are not limited to, sharing ideas, contributing to decision-making efforts, and assisting with the implementation of new programs and strategies.
+Methods of participation can include, but are not limited to, sharing ideas, contributing to decision-making efforts, collaboration on projects, and assisting with the implementation of new programs and strategies.

 Underserved Population – Communities and groups provided with insufficient or inadequate resources or services relative to their needs and/or proportion of the total population.